Finite-Time Analysis of Crises in a Chaotically Forced Ocean Model: Finite-time Analysis

-We begin with the aim of seeing how the FTLEs of the system change over the course of a given solution trajectory for a given set of initial conditions and parameters.
-In order to do this, we require the use of various numerical methods (see Appendix A for details).
-From this, we derive five different FTLEs at any given point along the trajectory, three of which are associated with the Lorenz attractor forcing, and the other two with the SBM response.
-For our finite-time analysis, we arbitrarily set the step size for our FTLEs (and the ODE solver by extension) to be $\Delta t$ $=$ $\frac{1}{400}$, and chose to calculate across the range $t$ $\in$ $[0, 100]$, giving us 40,000 time steps in total.
-Any time step can be implemented and the detailed quantitative properties of the chaotic signal induced will be sensitive to time-step as will the change in the level of forcing required to induce a crisis depending on the parameters.
-We also remark at this point that the length of the FTLE window we select for the study will give different results in terms of FTLE behaviour; while smaller FTLE windows tend to give more volatile results, longer windows typically lead to much smoother outcomes.
-While we will discuss other FTLE windows at appropriate stages we set our default FTLE window to 400 time steps (\emph{i.e.} of length 1).
-The five FTLEs we derive for the LFSBM are referred to in their typical order from highest to lowest: the unstable Lorenz FTLE, the neutral Lorenz FTLE, the first Stommel FTLE, the second Stommel FTLE and the stable Lorenz FTLE.
+We observe how the FTLEs change over a given solution trajectory for a given set of initial conditions and parameters.
+We calculate five FTLEs at any given point along the trajectory, three of which are associated with the Lorenz attractor forcing, and the other two with the SBM response.
+For our finite-time analysis, we set the step size for our FTLEs (and the ODE solver we use for the study) to be $\Delta t$ $=$ ${1}/{400}$, and chose to calculate across the range $t$ $\in$ $[0, 100]$, giving us 40,000 time steps in total.
+Any time step can be implemented, however. the detailed quantitative properties of the chaotic signal induced will be sensitive to the time-step and may slightly change the level of forcing required to induce a crisis.
+We also remark at this point that the length of the FTLE window we select for the study will give different results in terms of FTLE behaviour; smaller FTLE windows tend to give more variance in the FTLEs, while longer windows filter out this high-frequency variation.
+We set our default FTLE window to 400 time steps (one time unit) and only discuss the implications of using other FTLE windows.
+The five FTLEs we derive for the LFSBM are referred to by their asymptotic counterpart.
+From highest to lowest these are: the unstable Lorenz FTLE, the neutral Lorenz FTLE, the first Stommel FTLE, the second Stommel FTLE and the stable Lorenz FTLE.
+These designations are determined by comparing their time averages along the trajectory to the asymptotic exponents of the uncoupled models.
+The values of these FTLEs are not expected to be their asymptotic values, but given the system is ergodic, their mean over a sufficient window should be near to the corresponding asymptotic values.